SSDP-StockSim/.github/profile/README.md

 - **Multi-Classroom Support:** Enables multiple classrooms on a single network to create and host their own stock market simulations, with each classroom's activities and data kept separate.

-- **Real-Time Stock Trading:** Students can buy and sell stocks using real-time market data, gaining hands-on experience in trading.
+- **Real-Time Stock Trading:** Students can buy and sell stocks using real-time market data in the S&P 500, gaining hands-on experience in trading.

 - **Performance Tracking:** Teachers and administrators can monitor and assess student performance, making learning outcomes transparent and easy to evaluate.